fivetran/dbt_salesforce_source/README.md

   salesforce__event_history_enabled: true    # False by default.
 Only use if you have history mode enabled and wish to leverage the event history table.
   salesforce__lead_history_enabled: true         # False by default.
 Only use if you have history mode enabled and wish to leverage the lead history table.
   salesforce__opportunity_history_enabled: true      # False by default.
 Only use if you have history mode enabled and wish to leverage the opportunity history table.
+  salesforce__opportunity_line_item_history_enabled: true      # False by default.
+Only use if you have history mode enabled and wish to leverage the opportunity history table.
+  salesforce__product_2_history_enabled: true      # False by default.
+Only use if you have history mode enabled and wish to leverage the opportunity history table.
   salesforce__task_history_enabled: true         # False by default.
 Only use if you have history mode enabled and wish to leverage the task history table.
   salesforce__user_history_enabled: true         # False by default.
 Only use if you have history mode enabled and wish to leverage the user history table.
   salesforce__user_role_history_enabled: true        # False by default.
 Only use if you have history mode enabled and wish to leverage the user role history table.